+Elements of a Professional Will

+FIRST I am a licensed practicing psychologist.
+My license # is My principal office address

+is • SECOND

-- FIRST - I am a licensed practicing psychologist.
-My license # is My principal office address is - SECOND - In the event of my death or incapacitation, I hereby appoint as my Professional Executor who has agreed to serve in this role.
-His/her phone number, email and mail address are
+In the event of my death or incapacitation, I hereby appoint as my Professional Executor who has agreed to serve in this role.
+His/her

+phone number, email and mail address are

+187

+Elements of a Professional Will - In the event that is

-- In the event that is unavailable or unable to perform this function, I hereby appoint as Secondary Professional Executor whose phone number, email and mail address are - Statement Giving Authority to Your Professional Executor
+- In the event that is unavailable or unable to perform this function, I hereby appoint as Secondary Professional Executor whose phone

-• THIRD
+number, email and mail address are

+Statement Giving Authority to Your Professional Executor

+188

+Elements of a Professional Will

-- I hereby grant my Professional Executors full authority to: - Act on my behalf in making decisions about storing, releasing and/or disposing of my professional records consistent with relevant laws, regulations, and other professional requirements. - Carry out any activities deemed necessary to properly administer this Professional Will.
+THIRD I hereby grant my Professional Executors full authority to:

+Act on my behalf in making decisions about storing, releasing and/or disposing of my

-- Delegate and authorize other persons determined by them to assist and carry out any activities deemed necessary to properly administer this Professional Will. - The executor of my personal will is
+professional records consistent with relevant laws, regulations, and other professional requirements.
+Carry out any activities deemed necessary to

-His/her phone number, email and mail address are .

-- The attorney for my personal will

-His/her phone number, email and mail address are .

-- Instructions to my Professional Executor

-• FOURTH

-is
+properly administer this Professional Will.

+189

-- First of all, I would like to express my deep appreciation for your willingness to serve as my Professional Executor. - I have filed several copies of this Professional Will as follows: - · One is in your possession. - One is filed with my personal will (if I have one).
+Elements of a Professional Will - Delegate and authorize other persons determined by them to assist and carry out any activities deemed necessary to properly administer this Professional Will. - The executor of my personal will is His/her phone number, email and mail address are - The attorney for my personal will His/her phone number, email and mail address Elements of a Professional Will - Instructions to my Professional Executor FOURTH - First of all, I would like to express my deep appreciation for your willingness to serve as my Professional Executor. - I have filed several copies of this Professional Will as follows: • One is in your possession. · One is filed with my personal will (if I have one).
+191